ziad-gg/fcap-classification/README.md

 2. Send a POST request to `/match_image` endpoint with:
    - `image`: Base64-encoded image data
-   - `variant`: The variant/model to use for matching (optional, defaults to "waterIconCup")
+   - `variant`: The variant/model to use for matching

 ### Example Request